SR Merchant Navy Class 35028 Clan Line: British Railways

 35028 was built at Eastleigh Works in 1948.
 After a few weeks running in, it was allocated first to Dover and then to Stewarts Lane shed in London, from where it worked heavy trains on the trunk routes to the South East Channel ports, frequently working the prestige expresses, Golden Arrow and the Night Ferry.

 After rebuilding in 1959, it was initially allocated to Nine Elms shed, from where it headed such trains as the Bournemouth Belle and the Atlantic Coast Express.
 While working the latter in 1961, it was unofficially timed at 104 mph passing Axminster.

-On 2 July 1967, Clan Line hauled a farewell special from London Waterloo to Bournemouth and back and thus ended its British Railways career.
+On 2 July 1967, Clan Line hauled a farewell special from London Waterloo to Bournemouth and back.
+This ended its British Railways career.